docpad-archive/documentation/Hosting.md

-DocPad websites can be hosted anywhere as they are just a generated static website, nothing special about them at all (well besides them being awesome!).
+DocPad websites can be deployed anywhere.
+Here are a few of the most common deployments.

-Here is how you can host them on several different server types.

 ## Via a Node.js Hosting Provider